Simple-ML/Simple-ML/docs/DSL/tutorial/workflow-language/workflows.md

 # Workflows

-Workflows are machine learning programs designed to solve a specific task.
+Workflows are Machine Learning programs designed to solve a specific task.
 They act as the entry point to start execution.
 Workflows are not meant to be reusable, instead extract reusable code into a [step][steps].

 ## Syntax